shanieest/Barangay-Balas/README.md

  Document Generation
 - Auto-generate DOCX to PDF documents using PHPWord and LibreOffice

-•Census Management (Resident approved account)
+Census Management (Resident approved account)
 -Serves as the official record of all residents within Barangay Balas.
 -It supports both admin and resident access for transparency and accountability.